2022

 - Category:

 The Pandemic Declaration Accountability and Oversight Committee (the Committee) today released two reports which made a number of recommendations.
-The Victorian Alcohol and Drug Association (VAADA) supports recommendations 13 – 16 of the Minority Report which highlight the increasing alcohol and other drug (AOD) harms and soaring demand for AOD treatment which has occurred during
+The Victorian Alcohol and Drug Association (VAADA) supports recommendations 13 –

 -